openlibhums/memory-alpha/content/pages/support/accounts-and-roles/index.md

 Janeway supports single sign-on (SSO), allowing users to log in using their institutional credentials.
 SSO shows up on the login screen as a button reading “Log in with [name of institution]”

-When users login with SSO the first time, Janeway creates a regular account in the background, recording the name and email that it gets from the SSO system.
+When users log in with SSO the first time, Janeway creates a regular account in the background, recording the name and email that it gets from the SSO system.

 Users who originally signed in with SSO can switch to regular login after resetting their password from the login screen.
 Likewise, users who registered a normal Janeway account can start using SSO if their Janeway account email address matches the one they use with their institution.